Budgeting on a Variable Income

 List Your Monthly Expenses

-First, you need to list all of your expenses the same way that you would with a normal budget.
+First, list all of your expenses the same way that you would with a normal budget.
 This allows you to see where your money needs to go.
-After you have listed all the expenses, add the ten percent you will put into savings to your total.
+After you have listed all the expenses, add in what you plan to put into savings.
+Try to shoot for 10% of your average monthly income.

 You will need to prioritize your expenses and take care of the basics first—this includes necessities such as food, shelter, electricity, and health insurance.
 After that, you should list your debt payments and savings contributions.
-Then you can add in expenses for clothing, gym memberships, and fun money.
-On the months where money is tight, knowing exactly where your money goes will help you budget if you need to cut back your spending on things that are not necessities, like entertainment and eating out.
+Then you can add in expenses for clothing, gym memberships, and entertainment.
+On the months where money is tight, knowing exactly where your money goes will help you budget if you need to cut back your spending on things that are not necessities, such as entertainment and eating out.

 Save the Remaining Balance

-Once you know how much money you will make in a specific month, sit down and subtract out your expenses.
-While you should always save ten percent, it is especially important for you and others on variable incomes to remember to save anything you make over the amount of your full budget.
-This should go into a savings account that is separate from your emergency fund and other savings goals.
+Once you know how much money you will make in a specific month, subtract out your expenses.
+While you should always try to save at least 10%, it is especially important to remember to save anything you make over the amount of your full budget.
+Put this extra amount into a savings account—separate from your emergency fund and other savings goals—to use as a buffer for the months when your income is lower.

-One exception to the savings rule is if you are working on getting out of debt.
-In this case, you may decide to put a percentage of up to fifty percent towards your debts with the extra money.
+One exception to the savings rule: If you are working on getting out of debt, you may decide to put a percentage of the leftover money toward paying extra on your debts.

-If you have a slow month, then you take the money out of the account that you have set up to cover slow months.
-These months you may want to scale back on unnecessary spending so that you do not drain your savings account completely.
+If you have a slow month, take the money out of the account that you have set up to cover those downturns.
+During these months, you may also want to scale back on unnecessary spending so that you do not drain your savings account completely.
 This will also give you more motivation to work harder so that you do not need to cut back.
-Generally, you should not be taking out money to cover fun expenses.
+Generally, you should not be taking out money from this account to cover fun expenses.

 Find Ways to Supplement Your Income

-It helps to have multiple income streams in place if you are working solely on commission.
-This can be done with a second job or by setting up a business that you do on your own at home.
-This can help you build up a big enough reserve that you do not need to continue with the second job or you may choose to take on seasonal work if you notice that your income drops during specific times during the year.
+It helps to have multiple income streams in place if you are dealing with income fluctuations.
+A second job or a side business from home can create additional income for you and ease the ups and downs.
+You can also take on seasonal work if you notice that your income drops at specific times during the year.